Conjugate flow action functionals: Summary

-The proposed new methodology can be generalized to vectorial and tensorial field theories.
+The proposed new methodology can be applied to scalar, vector and tensor field theories.
 In particular, it can be applied to the Navier-Stokes equations, for which a great research effort has focused in obtaining a physically meaningful principle of stationary action \cite{Cipriano,Kerswell,Mobbs,Finlayson1}.
-Recent results of Gomes \cite{Gomes,Gomes1}, Eyink \cite{Eyink} and Constantin \cite{Constantin,Constantin1} indeed have shown that an action principle can be constructed for the Navier-Stokes equations on {\em random diffeomorphisms} \cite{Funaki,Yasue,Rapopor}.
-These random flows are usually defined in terms of perturbations of a Lagrangian base flow.
-In the proposed new framework, the variational principle for the Navier-Stokes equations may be constructed on a generalized diffeomorphism (Lie group manifold) satisfying a set of PDEs similar to (\ref{final_condition}).
-These equations, however, are strongly nonlinear and their study will be the objective of a future work.
+Recent results of Gomes \cite{Gomes,Gomes1} and Eyink \cite{Eyink} indeed have shown that an action principle can be constructed on {\em random diffeomorphisms} \cite{Funaki,Yasue,Rapoport}.
+These random flows are usually defined in terms of stochastic perturbations of Lagrangian base flows.
+By using the methods of the present paper, the variational principle for the Navier-Stokes equations may be constructed on a deterministic functional diffeomorphism, i.e., on a conjugate flow satisfying the set of determining equations summarized in table 2.
+In fact, the representation of the Navier-Stokes equations in terms of a symmetrizing conjugate flow yields a potential field theory which admits a Lagrangian density and an action functional.
+These quantities can be explicitly determined by using the methods of section \ref{sec:action}.
+In particular, once the conjugate flow is available, the Lagrangian density can be determined by computing the integral (\ref{lagrangian}) along a trajectory of velocity fields.
+The identification of groups of transformations leaving the conjugate flow action functional invariant could lead to the discovery of new conservation laws in fluid dynamics and other disciplines.

-\ack This work was supported by OSD-MURI grant number FA9550-09-1-0613 and by DOE grant number DE-FG02-07ER25818.
-I would like to thank Prof. G. E. Karniadakis of Brown University for his constant encouragement and for giving me the opportunity to complete this work.